 As for why I didn’t put Ragnarok Online here, which I did play before I turned 18, it’s because that while RO did influence how I would play games these days, I do want to forget about it.
 I hold a disdain for MMORPGs now because of RO.
 I still know how to play my best character in that game, the offensive paladin, which killed wizards, AGI characters, and monks left and right in PvP and WoE.
 However, the grinding and how I got on with the people I met through the game then were reasons why I wish that I had played Brood War instead during that period of 2003-2006.

-Maybe I’ll talk more about these games in the future.
+Maybe I’ll talk more about those games in the future.